 Wilson was a copious maker of notes – although his final product did not always seem drawn entirely from them.
 Notes are part of the rather murky process of gestation that comes after the initial inspiration.
 They are where the bits and pieces, some garnered from without, some from within, are gathered together as the project evolves.

 Another source of inspiration for art can be art itself.
 Many a symphonic or piano work has been inspired when composers visited a picture gallery or exhibition.
 Perhaps the most famous of these is Mussorgsky’s Pictures at an Exhibition.
 The Russian composer based each of the suite’s ten movements on his subjective response to a particular painting.
 He used his own art form to capture in sound the emotional tone of works created by visual artists.
-In a sense, he translated the visual into the aural.
+In a sense, he translated the visual response of the original artist into his own aural response.

 Let me end with a personal example of how a particular inspiration might work.
 The Wilson anecdote I led off with combines with the mention of art to remind me powerfully of Atkinson Grimshaw’s painting, “Golden Light.”
 I first encountered this moody work as a tiny reproduction decorating my Naxos recording of Walton’s Symphony No. 1 and was enthralled.
 In the painting, a bell-hatted woman in an ankle-length dress and a long overcoat gazes through a gap in a head-high, mossy stone wall, apparently at the setting sun.
 The scene is a remarkable evocation of misty tranquility.
 I can smell coal smoke and decaying leaves in the cool autumn air.
 What the woman sees is not visible, a fact that prompts a good deal of imaginative speculation!
 Moreover, I wonder who the woman is.
 What is she doing in this leaf-strewn street?
 Note the barely visible tire marks in the road.
 Is the woman waiting for a bus?
 What is the quiet street like when one comes rumbling around the bend?
 What goes on behind those tall cold walls?